 Contact information:

-There are a number of areas to be contacted by each placing authority.
-Please see Section 6.3 of the guidance for all contact details.
+The Regulations require a number of individuals and organisations in Scotland to be contacted by the placing authority.
+Please see Section 6.3 of the guidance for all contact details (updated October 2024).